 Copper is an essential element that is a cofactor of many enzymes.
 Copper metabolism is disturbed in Wilson's disease, Menkes diseases, primary biliary cirrhosis, and Indian childhood cirrhosis.
 Copper concentrations increase in acute phase reactions.
 Copper concentrations are decreased with nephrosis, malabsorption, and malnutrition.
 Copper concentrations are also useful to monitor patients, especially preterm newborns, on nutritional supplementation.
 Results of copper are often interpreted together with ceruloplasmin.

-Centrifuge and separate from cells within 2 hours of collection
+Centrifuge and separate plasma from cells within 2 hours of collection

-Transfer separated serum/plasma to a plastic acid washed or metal free vial
+Transfer plasma to an acid washed or metal-free plastic vial

 < 6 months: 38 - 104 mcg/dL